 - Wear shoes that fit properly and are in good condition to help maintain balance and leg alignment when walking or running.
 Knee problems may be caused by flat or over-pronated feet (feet that roll inward) and by feet that are over-supinated (feet that roll outward).
 People can often reduce some of these problems by wearing special shoe inserts called orthotics available from a podiatrist.
 Maintain appropriate weight to reduce stress on the knee.
 Obesity increases the risk of degenerative conditions such as osteoarthritis of the knee.

 Do I Need Any Tests?

 Sometimes, tests may be ordered to help diagnose your knee problem.
 These tests may include x-rays, ultrasound studies, CT scans, MRI scans and blood tests.
 Your Sports Medicine Specialist, Orthopaedic Surgeon or Family Doctor will advise you on the necessity of these tests.

 What Kinds of Health Professionals Treat Knee Problems?

 Knee injuries can be assessed by your Sports Medicine Specialist, Orthopaedic Surgeon, Physiotherapist or Family Doctor.
-Any knee pain that lasts longer than 7-10 days in spite of rest from offending activities, combined with icing and stretching, should be looked into by one of these health care professionals.
+Any knee pain that lasts longer than 7-10 days in spite of rest from offending activities, combined with icing and stretching, should be investigated by a health care professionals.